awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 + Test on\-demand and long\-lived functions\.

 **Modules 4 and 5**
-[Module 4](module4.md) shows how devices connect to the core and communicate with each other\.
+[Module 4](module4.md) shows how client devices connect to the core and communicate with each other\.
-[Module 5](module5.md) shows how devices can use shadows to control state\.
+[Module 5](module5.md) shows how client devices can use shadows to control state\.
 + Register and provision AWS IoT devices \(represented by command\-line terminals\)\.
 + Install the AWS IoT Device SDK for Python\.
-This is used by devices to discover the Greengrass core\.
+This is used by client devices to discover the Greengrass core\.
-+ Add the devices to your Greengrass group\.
++ Add the client devices to your Greengrass group\.
 + Create subscriptions that allow MQTT communication\.
-+ Deploy a Greengrass group that contains your devices\.
++ Deploy a Greengrass group that contains your client devices\.
 + Test device\-to\-device commumication\.
 + Test shadow state updates\.